OpenFn/kit/packages/rtm-server/README.md

 ## Dev server

-You can start a dev server by running
+You can start a dev server by running:

 ```
 pnpm start:watch
 ```

 This will wrap a real runtime manager instance into the server.
-It will rebuild when the server or RTM code changes.
+It will rebuild when the server or RTM code changes (although you'll have to `pnpm build:watch` in `runtime-manager`)

-By default this does not connect to a lightning instance.
-[TODO need to enable this to talk to the default lightning mock server if it's enabled]
+To connect to a lightning instance, pass the `-l` flag.
+Use `-l mock` to connect to the default mock server from this repo, or pass your own url.

+The server will create a Runtime Manager instance using the repo at `OPENFN_RTM_REPO_DIR` or `/tmp/openfn/repo`.

 ## Lightning Mock